ManishBastola/bank-app/README.md

 - **Loan Services**
   Apply for and manage personal, auto, and home loans with an intuitive online process.

-- **Customer Support**
-  Live chat, email support, and an FAQ section to assist customers.

 - **Security**
   Advanced security measures including encryption, multi-factor authentication, and regular security audits.